1938 - Golden Age Comics 1940 - Superman Radio Program 1941 - Fleischer Superman Cartoons 1948 - Kirk Alyn Superman Serials

 Continuing their contribution to the Superman legend, both Neill and Larsen appeared in an episode of the syndicated Adventures of Superboy starring Gerrard Christopher entitled Paranoia (aired 11/4/91).

-Since leaving the series, she has gone to the Galapagos to watch the giant turtles, visited Komodo Island get a first hand look at the dragons, and trekked Tibet.
+Since leaving the series, she went to the Galapagos to watch the giant turtles, visited Komodo Island get a first hand look at the dragons, and trekked Tibet.

 Continuing her involvement in the world of Superman, Noel Neill was cast in the role of Gertrude Vanderworth, the rich elderly woman whom Lex Luthor befriended, in the 2006 blockbuster film "Superman Returns".